two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 What Tulum’s nightlife is really famous for is its authentic Techno parties.
 Many who listen to house or techno music know Tulum is one of the most renowned cities in the world for this genre because of how many DJs frequent the city all year round.

-Tulum’s techno parties include parties in the middle of the jungle that go into the early morning hours, private parties at villas, festivals, and nightclubs, of course.
+Tulum’s techno parties include parties in the middle of the jungle that go into the early morning hours and private parties at villas, festivals, and nightclubs.

 Things To Do at Night in Each City